 The blender also features a pre-set speed function for soup blending/heating.
 The “Souperblast” is a 7 minutes cycle activated by pressing the green button until it turns red.
 The Rx will stop automatically at the end of the cycle.
 Overall, the Rx doesn’t give you so much over the blending process.

 Additionally, the design of the buttons makes it hard for food debris to get lodged inside gaps.
-And like we mentioned, the blender will only operate when the lid and container are fit perfectly in place.
+And as we’ve mentioned, the blender will only operate when the lid and container are fit perfectly in place.

 Motor and Blade